Skip to main content

 Open

-Since June 2020, EPA officials stated that they believe this action has been implemented.
-They said the agency has taken several actions that change the focus of the total maximum daily loads (TMDL) program to focus efforts on implementing TMDLs.
+As of April 2024, EPA officials stated that they believe this action has been implemented.
+Since June 2020, they said the agency has taken several actions that change the focus of the total maximum daily loads (TMDL) program to focus efforts on implementing TMDLs.
 First, EPA developed a TMDL Vision document to focus on integrating and implementing different efforts to restore and protect the nation's aquatic resources.
 Second, EPA held regional meetings to discuss different TMDL topics such as monitoring, implementation, and reasonable assurance.
 Included in these discussions were good practices and examples.
 EPA officials stated that these actions have changed the focus of the program in the place of regulations.
 We agree that these actions are helpful and can take the agency and states in the direction of improving the TMDL program.
 However, the actions do not carry the force of regulations and we believe that the problems of nonpoint source pollution require stronger action such as regulations to be resolved.
 In July 2020, EPA officials told us they did not believe the agency could issue the recommended regulations under the agency's current authority.
 The officials also stated that EPA had no plans to develop TMDL regulations to address our recommendation.
-As of July 2023, EPA officials told us that the agency had not changed its position.
+As of December 2023, EPA officials told us that the agency had not changed its position.
 We continue to believe that EPA has the authority to issue the regulations we recommended, so long as it follows all applicable procedural and substantive requirements.
 We also believe that the problems of nonpoint source pollution, which is a major contributor to pollution in our nation's waters, require stronger actions such as issuing new regulations.
 To fully implement our recommendation, EPA would have to develop TMDL regulations that include additional elements-such as comprehensive identification of impairment and plans to monitor water bodies to verify that water quality is improving-to ensure that TMDLs help water bodies attain water quality standards.

 Environmental Protection Agency